Yamato-Security/hayabusa/README.md

 # License

 Hayabusa is released under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) and all rules are released under the [Detection Rule License (DRL) 1.1](https://github.com/SigmaHQ/sigma/blob/master/LICENSE.Detection.Rules.md).
+You may freely use Hayabusa internally, SaaS solutions, for consulting work, etc...
+However, if you use Hayabusa in a type of SaaS solution and make improvements to it, we ask you to open-source those improvements and give back to the project.

 Hayabusa uses GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com).